Reasons to Opt for an MBA in Australia

 Climb the qualifications ladder: It is always worth building on your skills and knowledge by opting for a more advanced qualification in Australia.
 Diplomas and trade qualifications generally attract 10 points on the Points Test, and bachelor degrees attract 15 and doctorates attract 20.

 Develop your English language skills: Applicants that have English language abilities termed as ‘Proficient’ (IELTS 7 or equivalent) or ‘Superior’ (IELTS 8) attract more points, 10 points, and 20 points respectively.

 Study in a regional area: Students who have completed their Australian Study Requirement of two years in a local area are always eligible for an additional five points.
 Also, individuals who have lived in a specified regional area for at least two years and also have worked full time in that area for a total period of 12 months in a specified regional area of Australia are eligible for a different visa type, the Skilled Regional Visa (Subclass 887).

 Consider your age: Your age can immensely affect your score in the points test.
 Those who are between 25-32 are awarded 30 points, while those aged between 45 and 49 are eligible for none.

 Gain employment experience: The more years of employment experience you have in the occupation that you nominate on the SOL, you will be awarded more points.
 A period of one year of work experience in Australia can generally grant you five additional points.
 Previous employment overseas also may attract more of extra points.

 Complete a Professional Year: Students who wish to complete a Professional Year gain valuable Australian workplace experience and are also eligible to receive an addition of five extra points.
 Professional Year courses generally run for a period of12 months and are available in the fields of computer science, accounting, and engineering.
-In order to be eligible for extra points, the course must be undertaken in the applicant’s nominated skilled occupation or another closely relevant area.
+To be eligible for extra points, the course must be undertaken in the applicant’s nominated skilled occupation or another strictly relevant area.